dgrifka/nfl_motion_coverage_overlap/README.md

 # Installation & Usage

 This project uses Google Colab for analysis.
-The `Model_Training.ipynb` and `Model_Predictions.ipynb` files contain information and instructions on cloning the repo for your own purposes.
-These files are as described, but reference both the `data_cleaning` and `model` folders.
-The `Overlap_Analysis.ipynb` file requires the `zone_man_overlap.csv` file be uploaded, which can be found in the `model` folder.
-Other than that, the file contains its own functions that don’t require cloning GitHub.
+The `Model_Training.ipynb`, `Model_Predictions.ipynb`, and `Overlap_Analysis.ipynb` files contain information and instructions on cloning the repo for your own purposes.
+These files are as described, but reference both the `data_cleaning`, `model`, and `analysis` folders.

 # Project Structure

 ├── data_cleaning/

-│   ├── 1_data_cleaning.py         # Data cleaning and preparation
+│   ├── data_cleaning.py         # Data cleaning and preparation

-│   └── 2_utils.py                 # Helper functions
+│   └── utils.py                 # Helper functions

 ├── model/